The Best of Everything

 Joan concocts some silly argument (probably in French, it made so little sense to me) but Gable, thinking she's finally revealing herself as the cheap box-girl she really is, dumps her and runs for office after all, the Mrs. Moreland problem solved to his cronies' satisfaction.

 Cut to the big public rally.
 Huge posters of Gable hang all over Madison Square Garden, and there's Joan, slinking into the auditorium alone, offering her undying support, though Gable will never know it.
 Just as Gable begins winning the crowd over with his pithy answers to their probing questions, confetti starts floating down on the crowd.
 Joan picks up one of the shreds and on the paper is written "What about Mrs. Moreland?"
 The whole crowd starts muttering and getting louder and getting more insistent, and Gable begins to grow concerned, and just as the crowd is reaching fever pitch, little 5' 4" Joan stands up and ...
-[Here's where I, the mean webmistress, have to edit a whole paragraph out of Mike's narrative to avoid the ultimate spoiler!
-You'll just have to see the film for yourself, I suppose!
-But more of Mike in closing...]
+[Here's where I, the mean editor, have to delete a whole paragraph out of Mike's narrative to avoid the ultimate spoiler!]

 And you know what happens...
 I have a feeling her hair probably got pretty messed up that night.